hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ```
 # I cannot bind SUPER as my mod key on my laptop

-Many laptops have a built in function to toggle `SUPER` between single key press mode and hold mode, this is usually indicated by a padlock on the `SUPER` key.
+Many laptops have a built-in function to toggle `SUPER` between single key press mode and hold mode.
+This is usually indicated by a padlock on the `SUPER` key.

 First install and run `wev` then press `SUPER`, if you see a key press event followed by an instant key release event then its likely your `SUPER` key is set to single press mode.